aarongilly/aarongilly.github.io/_gillespedia/diagrams-as-code.md

 </html>
 ```

 Both Mermaid and PlantUML enjoy wide application support.
-You can utilize them to create diagrams with minimalvi configuration (and sometimes *no configuration*) in the following environments[^3]:
+You can utilize them to create diagrams with minimal configuration (and sometimes *no configuration*) in the following environments[^3]:

 | Platform | PlantUML | Mermaid |
 | --- | --- | --- |